VadimCanPlay/rpfood/README.md

 Give me more food suggestions to the mod to improve it!

-This mod was made entirely in Aseprite and MCreator, and ill be making more mods lol
+Btw this mod was made entirely in Aseprite and MCreator, and ill be making more mods lol

 # Changelog: